queryluke/masseffect-5e-data/data/rules/making-an-attack.md

 Strength modifier.
 You are proficient with your unarmed strikes.

 #### Gun strikes <v-chip color="info" x-small>new</v-chip>
-Instead of using a weapon to make a melee weapon attack, you can use your ranged weapon, hitting a target with the butt of the gun.
+Instead of using a melee weapon to make a melee weapon attack, you can use your ranged weapon, hitting a target with the butt of the gun.
 On a hit, a gun strike deals bludgeoning damage equal to 1d4 + your Strength modifier.
-You are proficient with gun strikes if you are proficient with the type of gun.
+You are proficient with gun strikes if you are proficient with the type of ranged weapon.

 #### Opportunity Attacks
 In a fight, everyone is constantly watching for a chance to strike an enemy who is fleeing or passing by.
 Such a